Anthony Cirelli Game Preview: Lightning vs. Penguins

-Anthony Cirelli will be on the ice when the Tampa Bay Lightning and Pittsburgh Penguins meet on Thursday at Amalie Arena, beginning at 7:00 PM ET.
-Considering a bet on Cirelli in the Lightning-Penguins matchup?
-Use our stats and information below.
+Anthony Cirelli will be on the ice when the Tampa Bay Lightning and Pittsburgh Penguins meet on Wednesday at Amalie Arena, beginning at 7:00 PM ET.
+If you'd like to wager on Cirelli's prop bets, we've got plenty of information to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.